 The other main geographic consideration is related to how close you want to be to the ocean.
 Obviously, tourists and those buying a second home in Malta are drawn to the beach.
 So, you’ll find higher prices along the coast.

 The further inland you go, it’s more likely you’ll be the only foreign face in town.

 Factors Specific to Malta

-If you’re moving to Malta, especially from somewhere like London, Singapore, Sydney, or Vancouver, where public infrastructure is always reliable (or at least predictable) and commerce comes first, you may be in for a few surprises.
+If you’re moving to Malta, especially from a major city in Australia, Canada, Ireland, the UK or US, where public infrastructure is always reliable (or at least predictable) and commerce comes first, you may be in for a few surprises.